Communist Party of Poland: Policies and positions

 The KPP was guided by Marxist ideology under a strictly orthodox interpretation.
 It opposed the establishment of a politically independent Poland.
 Its activists functioned as party members and government officials in Soviet Russia.
 The KPP was against land reform (distribution of property to landless peasants).
 It aimed to organize the working class and to unify the trade union movement.
 It adhered to policies established by the Comintern in Moscow.
 Its status was illegal, as it refused to register as a political party.

+Demographics

+The party had a large Jewish membership comparatively to the population of Poland, whereby 10% were Jewish.
+50% of the party's youth section and 25% of its adult membership were Jewish in 1930, meaning that 1 in 300-500 Polish Jews were members of the party at this time.
+This proportion of Jewish membership was "significantly higher in the cities".

 The Polish Workers' Party

 Arriving from the Soviet Union, a group of Polish communists was parachuted into occupied Poland in December 1941.
-With Joseph Stalin's permission, in January 1942 they established the Polish Workers' Party, a new communist party.
+With Stalin's permission, in January 1942 they established the Polish Workers' Party, a new communist party.